Helping millions of people navigate the world of technology.

 powercfg /availablesleepstates

-Step 3: Check to see if the hibernation feature is enabled on your PC.
+Step 3: Check if the hibernation feature is enabled on your PC.
 If not, run the following command to enable it.

 powercfg.exe /hibernate on

-How to Add Hibernate Option to Power Menu
+How to Add Hibernate Option to the Power Menu

-Step 2: Use the drop-down menu in the top-right corner to change the view type to Small or Large icons and select Power Options.
+Step 2: Use the drop-down menu at the top-right corner to change the view type to Large icons and select Power Options.

-Step 5: Check the Hibernate option and click on Save changes.
+Step 5: Check the box for Hibernate and click Save changes.

 How to Customize and Use Hibernate Mode on Windows 11

-Once you’ve added Hibernate option to the power menu, you can use it to hibernate your PC at any time.
-However, if you intend to use hibernate mode frequently, you can configure Windows to enter the hibernation state when you press the power button or close the laptop lid.
+If you intend to use hibernate mode frequently, configure Windows to enter the hibernation state when you press the power button or close the laptop lid.
 Here’s how to do it.

 Step 1: Press the Windows key + S to open the search menu.
 Type edit power plan in the box and select the first result that appears.